 During the Battle of Changsha which took place in the 1850’s, Taiping forces launched fire arrows over the city walls.
 And while Qing forces were distracted, the Taiping army were building underground tunnels.
 During some intense fighting, gunpowder buried by Taiping forces exploded, blowing large holes in the walls.

 Fortunately for the Qing army, reinforcements began to surround the Taiping rebels from the outside, causing them to flee.
 But the Taiping army returned once again, and they were eventually repelled by canons moved to the walls from other parts of the city.

 Eventually, the Taiping army did manage to take Changsha in 1855, but they were kicked out just a year later by a local militia known as the Xiang Army.
 Miraculously, the wooden pavilion mostly survived intact throughout all the fighting.

 But it wouldn’t survive the 20th century.
 During the invasion by the Japanese Imperialist Army, Chiang Kai-shek felt that if they were able to breach the city walls, all of Changsha should be destroyed on purpose.
 This was to prevent the Japanese from making use of anything that could give them an advantage for future attacks.

 According to the plan, if the Japanese successfully entered the city, someone would light Tianxin Pavilion on fire first, thus signaling others around the city to follow suit.

-After exploring the main pavilion and its multiple floors, go check out the wall where you can see one of the original cannons used to defend the city from Taiping rebels.
+After exploring the main pavilion and its multiple floors, go check out the wall where you can see one of the original cannons used to defend the city against Taiping rebels.